Biorelevant culture of retinal cells on Biolaminin substrates

 Biolaminin 521 CTG (CT521)

-3D culture substrateBiosilk 521 is a natural biomaterial made of spider silk and laminin 521 – an ideal 3D culture substrate for integration, expansion, and long-term differentiation of human pluripotent stem cells and different progenitor cells.VIEW product
+3D culture substrateBiosilk 521 is a natural biomaterial made of spider silk and laminin 521 – a biocompatible 3D culture mesh for expansion and long-term differentiation of human pluripotent stem cells and for organoid formation of various cell types.View product

 Talk to our team to get a custom proposal